Kubernetes patterns matter because they turn raw cluster primitives into repeatable ways of shaping an application’s lifecycle.

 Site Reliability Engineering

-SRE practices for managing workloads in production.
+SRE practices for managing applications and platforms after launch.

 Batch Job